 Huangshan is located in southern Anhui Province.
 Huangshan City is connected by bus, train, and airplane to the rest of China.
-Overnight trains are available from certain cities but flying into Huangshan is also popular.
-The airport is located about 70 km (or 44 miles) from the scenic area.
+Overnight trains are available from certain cities, but flying into Huangshan is a preferred way of getting there.
+The airport is located about 44 miles (70 kilometers) from the scenic area.

-There are two routes to the peaks.
-One is by cable car and the other is trekking.
-Each is discussed further below.
-It should be noted that however you decide to reach the top, you should discuss first with a local travel operator which will help you decide how much time you need to reach the peaks, how much time you need to get down and whether you are planning to spend the night at the top.
+There are two routes to the peaks: cable car and trekking.
+It should be noted that regardless of how you decide to reach the top, you should discuss it first with a local travel operator, who can help you decide how much time you need to reach the peaks, how much time you need to get down, and if you want to spend the night at the top.
 You don't want to be caught on the mountain unprepared.

-Huangshan Peaks by Cable Car:
+Huangshan Peaks by Cable Car

 There are three different cable cars that take visitors to different peaks within the mountain range.
-Lines for the cable cars can be very long during peak seasons so you should factor this into your trip.
-Cable cars stop operating after 4 pm so factor that into your plans as well.
+Lines for the cable cars can be very long during peak seasons, and it's a good idea to factor this into your trip.
+Cable cars stop operating after 4 p.m. so factor that into your plans as well.
 Many visitors use the cable cars to go up the mountain and walk or trek back down, or vice versa.

-What to See & Do
+What to See and Do

 A visit to Huangshan is all about the scenery, particularly the sunrise.
 People flock to the mountain to watch the sunrise over the misty peaks.
-China has a particular affinity for naming peaks, valleys, certain crags, certain trees, etc. with names that are reminiscent of other things.
-So you'll visit many places with interesting names such as Turtle Peak, Flying Rock and Begin-to-Believe Peak.
+China has a particular affinity for naming peaks, valleys, certain crags, and certain trees with names that are reminiscent of other things.
+So you'll visit many places with interesting names such as Turtle Peak, Flying Rock, and Begin-to-Believe Peak.

-Huangshan in Modern Media:
+Huangshan in Modern Media

-Scenes of the popular movie Crouching Tiger, Hidden Dragon were filmed in Huangshan.
+Scenes of the popular movie "Crouching Tiger, Hidden Dragon" (2000) were filmed in Huangshan.